Tundla Junction railway station

-Tundla Junction is an important station in Uttar Pradesh.
+Tundla Junction is an important station in the North Central Railway zone, in Firozabad district, Uttar Pradesh.
+The station code is TDL.

 It is located on the Delhi–Howrah main line 25 km from Agra City.
 Tundla is a technical halt for changing drivers and guards for almost all of the trains on the New Delhi–Pandit Deen Dayal Upadhyaya Nagar / Lucknow sections.
 The station was built by the British and remains essentially unchanged.
 The railway station is a site in itself and takes one back to the pre-independence era.

 Tundla Junction is important for the people of Agra and for tourists providing connections to the east of the country, i.e. Kolkata, Guwahati, Patna etc., and especially to the northern state of Uttar Pradesh.

-It has connections to Agra Cantonment, Badaun, Bareilly Junction, Etawah, Aligarh Junction, Phaphund, Kanpur Central railway station etc.
+It has connections to Agra Cantonment, Firozabad railway station, Badaun, Bareilly Junction, Etawah, Aligarh Junction, Phaphund, Kanpur Central railway station etc.